sebelga/gstore-node/README.md

 User.findOne({prop1:value, prop2:value2}, ancestors /*optional*/, namespace /*optional*/, callback);
 ```

-Quickly find an entity passing key / pair value.
+Quickly find an entity by passing key/value pairs.
 You can optionaly pass an ancestors array and a namespace.
-The entity returned is a entity instance of the Model, and any method declared on the Schema
+The entity returned is a entity **instance** of the Model.

 ```
 var User = datastools.model('User');